laylagerami/MAVEN/installation.md

 2. Install PIDGINv4
 3. Install ILP optimiser

+Please note that currently MAVEN only works on Linux and Mac OS.

 **Download SHINY files and install required packages**

 Navigate to the [GitHub repo](https://github.com/laylagerami/MAVEN) and clone/download the entire repository.